ronnycoding/dreamstack-nextjs/README.md

 ## Features

+- [x] TypeScript.
+- [x] Blockmatic code style.
-- Out of the box SSR with a simple API provides.
+- [x] Out of the box SSR with a simple API provides.
+- [x] Styling with theme-ui.
+- [x] Pre-commit quality hooks with husky.
-- Superior performance and search engine optimization.
+- [x] Superior performance and search engine optimization.
-- Theme UI.
+- [x] Out of the box code-splitting.
-- Precommits hooks with husky.
+- [ ] Multilanguage (i18n) with i18next.
-- Blockmatic Code Style.
 - ...

 ## Architecture